 And he says of Jerusalem, ‘She will be built,’ Isaiah 44:24,26,28 (NASB)

-The Lord had used Babylon as an instrument of judgment and correction against Judah for their ongoing stubborn idolatry and rejection of Him.
-The people remained in exile for seventy years while their farmlands back home lay fallow to catch up with their required sabbath year rests as specified by the laws God gave to Moses, laws that had been ignored for almost five hundred years.
+The Lord had used Babylon as an instrument of judgment and correction against Judah for their ongoing stubborn idolatry and total rejection of Him, their Creator and Redeemer.
+The people remained in exile for seventy years while their farmlands back home lay fallow to catch up with their required sabbath year rest, as specified by the laws God gave to Moses.
+These laws had been ignored by the people for almost five hundred years, and one-seventh of this time should have been used in honoring God’s prescribed sabbath rest for these farmlands.

-God is serious about His law, so serious that He remembers even five hundred years later the failure to keep it.
-But He also understands the weakness of our flesh and our inability to obey.
-He made provision for this by coming as a man, Jesus Christ, fully God and fully human.
-Because of God’s great love for us, Jesus came to take upon Himself the judgment and punishment that we deserve for our sins and failures.
-After dying on a cross for us despite His complete innocence, Jesus was raised from the dead so that we believers may also experience eternal life with Him.
+God is serious about His law, so serious that He remembers even five hundred years later the people’s’ failure to keep it.
+But, He also understands the weakness of our flesh, and our inability to obey His laws.
+He made provision for this by coming to earth as a man, Jesus Christ, both fully God and fully human.
+Because of God’s great love for us, Jesus came to take upon Himself all the judgment and punishment that we deserve for our sins and failures.
+After dying on a cross for us, despite His complete innocence, Jesus was then raised from the dead, so that we of faith may also be raised to experience eternal life with Him.
+He fulfilled the righteous requirements of the Law of Moses for us.

 1 Therefore there is now no condemnation at all for those who are in Christ Jesus.
 2 For the law of the Spirit of life in Christ Jesus has set you free from the law of sin and of death.
 3 For what the Law could not do, weak as it was through the flesh, God did: sending His own Son in the likeness of sinful flesh and as an offering for sin, He condemned sin in the flesh, 4 so that the requirement of the Law might be fulfilled in us who do not walk according to the flesh but according to the Spirit.
 Romans 8:1-4 (NASB)

-God had revealed His plan to restore Israel from exile when He called Cyrus through the prophet Isaiah.
-God also foreshadowed our restoration from sin through the writings of many prophets about the coming of Christ.
+God revealed His plan to restore Israel from its exile when He called Cyrus through the prophet Isaiah.
+God also foreshadowed our restoration from sin through the writings of Isaiah and other prophets concerning the coming of Christ.

 When we turn to Christ in faith, we receive the gift of the Holy Spirit.
-The Spirit is a daily wellspring of life, encouraging, cleansing, and forgiving us for our sins.
-When we seek to follow God’s ways, He makes all things possible for us.
+The Spirit is a daily wellspring of life and regeneration, encouraging us, and cleansing us of our sins.
+When we seek to follow God’s way, He makes all things possible for us.

-Even with the help and guidance of the Holy Spirit, we still often fail and fall short of the life we seek to live for God.
-Although He could keep a record of all of our sins and shortcomings, the Lord chooses to “remember them no more” when we come to Him in humble repentance to seek forgiveness.
+Even with the help and guidance of the Holy Spirit, we still often fail and fall short of the type of life we seek to live for God.
+Although He could keep a record of all of our sins and shortcomings, the Lord chooses to “remember them no more” when we come to Him in faith and humble repentance, seeking His forgiveness.

 3 If You, Lord, were to keep account of guilty deeds,